 Here’s an example of the bio I crafter for Forbes, which allowed me to include social media links and a direct link to my blog:

 I also incorporated a relevant, value-adding link to my guide about how to start a blog organically in the main text of a recent article I wrote on the 5 Types Of Content Marketing Businesses Can Use To Improve Customer Experience.
-When done tastefully in a way that adds value to the article as a whole, external links to your own content is usually permissible, like so:
+When done tastefully in a way that adds value to the article as a whole, external links to your own content are usually permissible, like so:

 Promote Your Article Once it’s Published

-Here’s a quick checklist of where to share your published article after it goes live, with:
+Here’s a quick checklist of where to share your published article after it goes live with:

-• Social media followers
+- Social media followers

-• Directly on your blog
+- Directly on your blog

-• To your email subscribers
+- To your email subscribers

 Use Your Published Article to Build Credibility